Free Cash Flow to Equity (FCFE) Model

 Gordon (Constant) Growth Dividend Discount Model

 - Advantages: useful in valuing defensive companies at a mature life-cycle stage.
-Calculation is intuitive and simple.
+The calculation is intuitive and simple.

 - Disadvantages: while a single growth rate makes the calculation easy, it isn’t always very practical for valuing complex companies in uncertain economic environments.